Mary Ann Beinecke Decorative Art Collection

-The Mary Ann Beinecke Decorative Art Collection is a research collection of more than 1200 volumes on textiles and decorative art subjects, which is held in the Library of the Sterling and Francine Clark Art Institute.
+The Mary Ann Beinecke Decorative Art Collection is a research collection of more than 1200 volumes on textiles and decorative art subjects, assembled by the weaver, textile artist and author Mary Ann Beinecke over the course of her career.
+It is currently held in the library of the Sterling and Francine Clark Art Institute (commonly referred to as the Clark).